How To Use Vaping To Quit Smoking

 Best Vape to Quit Smoking

 Many people in the UK choose a tobacco flavour when first quitting but with such a huge array of flavours available it’s easy to find a vape flavour that will suit you.
 When you become a seasoned vaper there’s every chance you’ll choose an e liquid that is totally different to anything you vaped, however.
-At Vapemate Virginia tobacco does make our top five, but others are fruity or vanilla custard.
+At Vapemate, Virginia tobacco does make our top five, but others are fruity or vanilla custard.
 The most popular is Menthol.
-And there are many kits perfect for beginners, while some people do go straight to a more advanced kit, such as those by Smok vape, in UK. there's alos the option of DIY vape using eliquid flavour concentrates, to get your best blends.
+There are many kits perfect for beginners, while some people do go straight to a more advanced kit, such as those by Smok vape, in the UK.
+There's also the option of DIY vape using e liquid flavour concentrates, to get your best blends.

 But that’s what makes switching from smoking to vaping so great – the choice of vape flavour, while still getting that nicotine hit if that’s what you require.

-And don’t worry.
-It can take a bit of trial and error to get the right flavour and the right nicotine strength that suits you.
-But there are so many people that have stated vaping and not looked back – figures suggest the number of vapers is around 3 million, with half of those quitting smoking for good.
+And don’t worry, it can take a bit of trial and error to get the right flavour and the right nicotine strength that suits you.
+But there are so many people that have started vaping and not looked back.
+Figures suggest the number of vapers is around 3 million, with half of those quitting smoking for good.

 The benefits start immediately too, with carbon dioxide levels returning to normal after just a few hours of being smoke-free.
 Your heart rate returns to normal after just 60 minutes.

 LIFE'S BETTER AFTER TOBACCO

 It may seem like a no-brainer to quit, but as we're all well aware, it's hardly ever that simple.
 There could be psychological or social factors that prevent people from succeeding in their efforts (if they ever get to the point of trying).
 But even when you're totally in the right headspace to quit, your body could put up quite the fight.
-Nicotine is, after all, about as addicting as heroin or cocaine.
+Nicotine is, after all, about as addictive as heroin or cocaine.